 Free printable checklist of dyeing safety precautions for using chemical dyes at home.
 Get the checklist and occasional updates.

 Before you begin painting the yarn, you need to soak it in a very warm (but not hot) water and white vinegar solution.
 (The is actually the ‘acid’ in acid dyes).

 How much white vinegar you need depends on the amount of yarn you have.
 Normally, I paint about 8 to 10 skeins at one time so I add about 1 – 2 cups of vinegar to my water.
 Simply push the yarn below the surface and let it soak for about an hour.

 Now, while your wool yarn is soaking you can mix up your acid dyes.
 Since the instructions can vary depending on the brand of dye you use, I won’t go into the details.
-Make sure to follow the directions on your dye container.
+Make sure to follow the directions on your particular dye container.

 Next, carefully remove the yarn from the water and let it drain for a bit if you can and then squeeze out the excess water.
 You want the yarn to be damp but don’t let it dry out.

 Now lay a long piece of plastic wrap on your table and place the yarn on top.
 The piece of plastic should be larger than the area of your yarn.